jupyter-book/mystmd/docs/frontmatter.md

 Available fields in the License object are `content` and `code` allowing licenses to be set separately for these two forms of content, as often different subsets of licenses are applicable to each.
 If you only wish to apply a single license to your page or project use the string form rather than an object.

 String values for licenses should be a valid “Identifier” string from the [SPDX License List](https://spdx.org/licenses/).
 Identifiers for well-known licenses are easily recognizable (e.g. `MIT` or `BSD`) and MyST will attempt to infer the specific identifier if an ambiguous license is specified (e.g. `GPL` will be interpreted as `GPL-3.0+` and a warning raised letting you know of this interpretation).
-Some commen licenses are:
+Some common licenses are:

 ```{list-table}
 :header-rows: 1